• Instagram

 Ingredients & Substitutions

-Tofu - Use firm or medium firm tofu for this recipe.
-For a complete guide to cooking with firm tofu, you can check out this resource.
+Tofu – Use firm or medium firm tofu for this recipe.
+For a complete guide to cooking with firm tofu, you can check out this firm tofu guide.

 Flavorless oil - You can use sunflower seed, canola, or vegetable.